 The following procedure describes the high-level steps to use these annotations to enable access control security; later sections in the chapter describe the steps in more detail.
 Note: It is assumed in the following procedure that you have already created a JWS file that implements a WebLogic Web service and you want to update it with access control security.

 It is also assumed that you use Ant build scripts to iteratively develop your Web service and that you have a working build.xml file that you can update with new information.

 Finally, it is assumed that you have a client application that invokes the non-secured Web service.
-If these assumptions are not true, see Getting Started With WebLogic Services Using JAX-RPC.
+If these assumptions are not true, see Getting Started With JAX-RPC Web Services for Oracle WebLogic Server.

-Update your JWS file, adding the @weblogic.jws.security.RolesAllowed, @weblogic.jws.security.SecurityRole, @weblogic.jws.security.RolesReferenced,or @weblogic.jws.security.SecurityRoleRef annotations as needed at the appropriate level (class or operation).
+Update your JWS file, adding the @weblogic.jws.security.RolesAllowed, @weblogic.jws.security.SecurityRole, @weblogic.jws.security.RolesReferenced, or @weblogic.jws.security.SecurityRoleRef annotations as needed at the appropriate level (class or operation).